AltBeacon/android-beacon-library/index.md

 ### What devices can detect beacons?

-Any device with Android 4.3+ and a Bluetooth Low Energy chipset can detect beacons with this library.
-This is over 99 percent of Android devices.
+Over 99 percent of Android devices can detect beacons with this library.
+All that is required is Andoird 4.3+ and Bluetooth LE.
 Transmitting beacon advertisements is also supported by nearly all Android devices.